 5. What are the conditions in case of special diet or other medical conditions?
 Please contact Véronique Moret by email for any special need.

 6. More information is available on the following websites: http://www.hindemith.info/fr/centre/ , http://www.grahamfitch.com/,https://practisingthepiano.com/, https://www.crescendo-piano.com/, https://www.techniquealexander.ch/fanny-gsteiger.

 Crescendo is a Piano School for Adults based in Lausanne.
-Its directors, Denise and Dan Poenaru, have organized many exciting Masterclasses, the last ones in the beautiful Château Mercier (Sierre, Switzerland).
+Its directors, Denise and Dan Poenaru, have organized many exciting Masterclasses in the beautiful Château Mercier (Sierre, Switzerland).

 Véronique Moret is a retired physician (anaesthesiology) who has spent her academic career at the University Hospital of Lausanne.
 She is a piano student at Crescendo, attended several masterclasses with Graham Fitch and tries to improve her posture with Fanny Gsteiger’s help.
 She is the organiser and administrator of the course.